rixiiz/Using-KNN-to-predict-the-OBP-of-MLB-players/README.md

 Feature scaling is crucial due to the curse of dimensionality from using KNN.

 TODO:
-Compare with other models such as Linear Regression or Random Forest Implement cross validation
+Build an interface and I can input the stats of a player to get the end season OBP Compare KNN regression with other models such as Linear Regression or Random Forest
-Build a simple front-end to input live player stats and return predictions

 How to run:
 1. clone the repo: git clone https://github.com/rixiiz/KNN-model-to-predict-the-OBP-of-MLB-players.git   cd KNN-model-to-predict-the-OBP-of-MLB-players